 COVID-19, remote work became the norm for most offices.
-What was supposed to be a short-term solution has turned into a long-lasting trend as some employees are still working from home in early 2022 with no firm date on when they will return to the office, if they will return at all.
+What was supposed to be a short-term solution has turned into a long-lasting trend as some employees are still working from home with no firm date on when they will return to the office, if they will return at all.